About the Show

 Sundays at 1 p.m.
 PT, 2 p.m.
 MT, 3 p.m.
 CT, 4 p.m.
 ET, 5 p.m.
 AT and 5:30 p.m.
 NT

-Cross Country Checkup is Canada's only national open-line radio program, broadcast live across Canada every Sunday afternoon on CBC Radio One, on SiriusXM satellite radio channel 169, and around the world on the Internet.
+Cross Country Checkup is Canada's only weekly national open-line radio program.
+It’s broadcast live simultaneously through 6 time zones across the country every Sunday afternoon on CBC Radio One, on SiriusXM satellite radio channel 169, and around the world on the Internet.

-It has proven to be a mainstay in CBC Radio's mandate to reflect Canada to all Canadians.
+It’s key part of CBC’s mandate to reflect Canada to all Canadians, and it has become a real meeting place for many.
 More than half-a-million listeners tune in every Sunday afternoon to hear a lively exchange of ideas between callers and invited guests, and a broad cross-section of opinion on the topic of the day.
 On average, 5,000 to 10,000 people attempt to call the program during the broadcast to join the discussion.

 Toll-free number (during the broadcast only): 1-888-416-8333

 The phone-in is live on the radio Sunday, but the discussion starts earlier and continues afterwards on social media.
 Join-in and let your voice be heard.

 Or, send us your views by using the Contact Form

 About the Host

 Award-winning journalist Duncan McCue is the host of CBC Radio One's Cross Country Checkup.
 McCue was a reporter for CBC News in Vancouver for over 15 years.
 Now based in Toronto, his news and current affairs pieces continue to be featured on CBC's flagship news show, The National.

 McCue's work has garnered several RTNDA and Jack Webster Awards.
 He was part of a CBC Aboriginal investigation into missing and murdered Indigenous women that won numerous honours including the Hillman Award for Investigative Journalism.